rjvjha/familyTrackerApp/README.md

  wandering.
 *   Groups of friends or colleagues who need to coordinate their movements.

-The app uses a secure Telegram to to transmit location data, so you can be sure that only authorized individuals can see it.
+The app uses a secure Telegram to transmit location data, so you can be sure that only authorized individuals can see it.

 ## Permissions